 Five Trusts are now using an agreed consortium model to provide additional clinical services in-house- 'insourcing'.
 A combination of strong governance, activity management, and innovative technology solutions means work-life balance can be enhanced at the same time as increasing capacity.

 Working with the Society of Radiograpers, the model has also been adapted to establish a framework for provision of extended role radiographer reporting.
-This is taking place in two Trusts currently.
+This is taking place in four Trusts currently.

 The complete insourcing documentation bundle is available to any NHS Trust or group on request.
 It is designed to take you from a start-from-scratch position, to full remote service delivery, and is platform independent.